 • respect for home and the family

 • right to education

 • right to work

 • right to an adequate standard of living

 • right to participate in political and public life

 I’ve written many notes during this morning’s conference and if I wasn’t convinced before, I am definitely convinced now about the need for rights for people with disabilities.
 I will write a new blog post about it when I am a little bit more awake and when I have gone through what I heard.

 Either way, I would like to see the UN Convention on the Rights for People with Disabilities ratified.
-Disabled people really do have rights.
-It’s not just a given to healthy people only anymore.
+Allowing disabled people to live as normal a life as possible sounds unbelievable, but disabled people really do have rights.
+It’s not just a given to healthy people anymore.

 For a complete analysis of the conference, please read this post: https://willeke73.wordpress.com/2013/05/20/time-to-give-disabled-people-their-voices-back/